aaliyab05/aaliyab05/README.md

 ### 🚀 Featured Projects

 🔹 **Course Outline System**
 A full-stack MERN + MySQL application with role-based authentication (Admin & Teacher).
 Includes lecture scheduling, subject-teacher mapping, and PDF export for structured academic planning.

 ---

-🔹 **Hackathon Event Registration System** *(Ongoing)*
-A MERN-based platform for managing hackathon registrations with admin verification and real-time tracking.
+🔹 **Hackathon Event Registration System** *(Ongoing)* A MERN-based platform for managing hackathon registrations with admin verification and real-time tracking.
+Implemented an AI-based skill matching feature where participants enter their skills, and the system intelligently suggests suitable events for participation.
-Features include participant management, Excel export, and automated email notifications.
+Also includes participant management, Excel export, and automated email notifications for seamless event handling.

 ---

-🔹 **AI-Based Digital Trust Score & Fake Content Detection System** *(In Progress)*
-An ML + NLP based system to detect fake content and generate trust scores.
+🔹 **AI-Based Digital Trust Score & Fake Content Detection System** *(In Progress)* An ML + NLP based system to detect fake content and generate trust scores.
 Focus on text analysis, classification models, and improving accuracy for real-world use cases.

+---

 ### 📊 GitHub Stats